cun3yt/secure-notes/instructions.md

 5. The user will be able to edit the document by clicking "Edit" button.

 ## 7. The backend API will save the document content in encrypted form.
 The key and the passphrase will never to be sent or stored in the backend API.

+## 8. Use the latest technologies for development as much as possible.

+## 9. Use icons from Lucid icon for the frontend.
+Use them especially for the buttons.

 # Development & Technologies